Cillian Murphy Would "Love" to Work with Tom Hardy Again on a "Peaky Blinders" Movie

 We also previously heard about a film from the "Peaky Blinders" mastermind himself, Stephen Knight.
 "Nearly, nearly, nearly, it's almost there," he told Radio Times.
 "So, you know, we've got the shooting schedule, we've got the dates for when we start, so that's all going to happen."

-The latest we've heard about a spinoff or movie is from the Peaky Blinders mastermind himself, Stephen Knight.
-"I am going to write the feature which will be set in and shot in Birmingham," Knight said to Variety at the BFI London Film Festival in Oct 2021.
-"And that will probably be the sort of the end of the road for 'Peaky Blinders' as we know it."
-Knight also told the publication that he's not ruling out spin-offs either, but he's likely to "pass on the baton" to someone else if they did take place.
+However, the film is likely to be the final installment of the drama.
+Knight told Variety in October 2021 that it "will probably be the sort of the end of the road for 'Peaky Blinders' as we know it."
+Knight also told the publication that he's not ruling out spin-offs, but he's likely to "pass on the baton" to someone else if they did move forward.

 Again, nobody's gone on record to say who would direct the spinoff or movie, however, given Steven Knight generally likes to work with different directors each season, a spinoff or movie could see almost anyone step into the role.